A Blessing In Disguise! -Light At the End of the Tunnel

-There was a time in my bff’s professional life when she felt betrayed and humiliated by certain people whom she had crossed paths with.
-At first, these “decent” people appeared to be gracious and gentle, apparently they needed my friend for their triumphant entry.
+There was a time in my bff’s (best friend forever) professional life when she felt betrayed and humiliated by certain people whom she had crossed paths with.
+At first, these “decent” people appeared to be gracious and gentle, apparently however, they needed my friend for their smooth triumphant entry.
 Unknowingly and probably due to my bff’s naivety of the word “power play” in the corporate world, these people ((prior to joining the organization) had already specific agenda in mind, i.e., to take steps on how my friend could be stripped of most of her crucial duties.
 They felt my friend could serve as a barrier in their political agenda, taking into account their personal and businesses vested interests.

-To overcome the misery, she lifted up everything to God, relied and trusted in His infinite goodness and mercy.
+To overcome the misery, she lifted up everything to God, relying on and trusting in His infinite goodness and mercy.
 She recognized that what she had experienced was merely a minute compared to what Jesus had gone through when He was being insulted, persecuted, scourged, crowned with thorns, and crucified on the cross.
 She realized too that many people in the world are faced with greater challenges and problems than what she had gone through.
 My friend found her strength in literally “crying out loud” to God about the unfortunate experience, about the sad reality of leaving the organization for good, a workplace where she had loved most.
 But because of her faith in God, it only took her a while to overcome the sadness of the loss of what she was familiar with at her workplace on a daily basis.
 She realized it was probably a blessing in disguise…that God has something new and much better in store for her.
 She didn’t give up, instead she moved on.
-She accepted what was given to her and said acceptance resulted in joy, peace, excitement and freshness in her life.
-Indeed, it was “a blessing in disguise” for her!
+She accepted what was given to her, and said acceptance resulted in joy, peace, excitement and freshness in her life.
+Indeed, what happened was “a blessing in disguise” for her!

 We may have encountered problems like what my friend had, regardless.
 As the saying goes, what is essential is invisible to the eye!
 God is our little prince who is always there to bring hope, give us courage and provide us with everything we need in our daily lives.
 We just have to open our hearts and believe in Him with all our mind and strength.